Philadelphia + Bucks County Burglary Defense Lawyers

 What are the Penalties for Burglary in Pennsylvania?

 Burglary penalties in Pennsylvania are addressed by 18 Pa.C.S. § 3502.
 In Pennsylvania, a burglary is typically a 1st Degree Felony, which is an extremely serious charge.
 If the structure entered was empty for the night and no people were present (e.g. an office building closed for the evening with no security guards present), burglary is a 2nd Degree Felony.

 The Pennsylvania penalties for a 2nd Degree Felony include a maximum of 10 years in prison, and $25,000 in fines.
 If the burglary conviction is classified as a 1st Degree Felony, the punishments become even harsher: a maximum of 20 years in prison, and $25,000 in fines.

 As the penalties make abundantly clear, a burglary conviction can have permanent negative effects on your finances, your freedom, and your reputation.
-If you have been accused of committing burglary in New Jersey or Pennsylvania, contact the law offices of Young, Marr & Associates immediately.
-You can also call us at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania.
+If you have been accused of committing burglary in Pennsylvania, contact the law offices of Young, Marr & Associates immediately.
+You can also call us at (215) 701-6519 to reach our Pennsylvania offices.

 NO JAIL TIME

 Commonwealth v.
 "H" (DUI case)